 Packing tips for the Galapagos Islands?

-Bring sunscreen, lots of film, cash, an underwater camera, shoes, flip flops, a swimsuit, and spring/summer clothing (days can be hot, nights can be cool).
+My best packing tips for Galapagos Islands are to bring reef-safe sunscreen, an underwater camera that takes great photos and video (we love this one!), cash, comfortable walking shoes, flip flops, a swimsuit, and spring/summer clothing (days can be hot, nights can be cool).
 You might also want to pack some Dramamine if you’re going on a cruise.